kailash-manasarovar/statement/docs/timeline/2025/march.md

 - But I never know what these things mean, cos I'm no spy, so whether it was confirmation that *yes, this happened*, or *no, this didn't happen*, I'm not sure about now and initially thought no, it couldn't have.
 - I don't think it matters.
 I'm certain I have friends now.
 - Did Esther get one?
+- Mousses play games online when I get home by stating *the Theatron*, on fake accounts, suggesting that whatever happened there only I knew about, and I believed it for a long time.

 ### Bach's Christmas Oratorio